Domminique/Sentiment_Analysis_using_Neural_Networks/README.md

 >* You will be dealing with the old hidden layer more directly, so create `self.layer_1`, a two-dimensional matrix with shape 1 x hidden_nodes, with all values initialized to zero
 * Modify `train`:
 >* Change the name of the input parameter `training_reviews` to `training_reviews_raw`.
 This will help with the next step.
 >* At the beginning of the function, you'll want to preprocess your reviews to convert them to a list of indices (from `word2index`) that are actually used in the review.
-This is equivalent to what you saw in the video when Andrew set specific indices to 1.
 Your code should create a local `list` variable named `training_reviews` that should contain a `list` for each review in `training_reviews_raw`.
 Those lists should contain the indices for words found in the review.
 >* Remove call to `update_input_layer`
 >* Use `self`'s  `layer_1` instead of a local `layer_1` object.
 >* In the forward pass, replace the code that updates `layer_1` with new logic that only adds the weights for the indices used in the review.